 Circle dinners are potluck meals in UU members’ homes where you can get to know a small group of UU’s in a deeper way.
 When available, there will be sign-ups in the Narthex to be a host or a guest.
 The host will contact the guests with details.

 Various dates and times.
-Meet in Social Hall and/or Zoom.

 Groups of 8-10 people meet regularly, (bi-monthly or monthly) to reflect on and discuss significant life topics.
+A new group will form when 6-10 people have signed up on the form located in the Narthex(vestibule).

 Small groups are great places to get to know other people and to get to know yourself.
 Over time, participants build deep connections with one another, with the congregation and with the sacred.